-Once all the required information is submitted, MINSA officials review the information and grant or deny the registration.
-If the registration is denied, the importer is informed of the reason(s), for instance, missing information, and is allowed to submit the required documentation.
+If MINSA denies the registration application, the importer is informed of the reason(s) (e.g., missing information) and is allowed to submit the required documentation within a specified period of time.
 MINSA has 30 calendar days to process the registration request after all required documentation is submitted.
-However, because of the large number of registration requests, the registration process may take longer to complete; recent reports suggest closer to 60 calendar days for product registration.
-According to industry sources, the registration process for new products currently varies from one to two months, with waiting times increasing during peak periods (near Easter Week, or in the months prior to year-end.)
+However, because of the large number of registration requests, the registration process may take longer to complete; recent reports suggest closer to 60 calendar days for food products registration.
+According to industry sources, the registration process for new products currently varies from one to two months, with waiting times increasing during peak periods (near Easter Week, or in the months prior to year-end).

-The registration, renewal, and update processes for products under MINSA supervision - including drugs, processed food products, cosmetics, bio-medical equipment, and natural products - use an online system introduced in 2014 According to importers, although the digital system has simplified the process, a lack of MINSA personnel to review applications continues to cause significant delays.
+The registration, renewal, and update processes for products under MINSA supervision - including drugs, processed food products, cosmetics, bio-medical equipment, and natural products - use an online system introduced in 2014.
+Although the digital system has simplified the process, a lack of MINSA personnel to review applications continues to cause significant delays, according to importers.